 - You can only redeem for weekend stays

-- I have the Chase Sapphire Reserve®, which offers me a Priority Pass membership with unlimited guesting privileges, so I don’t value the 10 Priority Pass visits
+- Many people have the Chase Sapphire Reserve® (review), which offers a Priority Pass membership with guesting privileges, so you may not value the 10 Priority Pass visits

 - How much you value Hilton Honors points at

 - How much you value the weekend night reward at, taking into account the expiration date and day of week restrictions